Trading on Eggshells: Tell-tale Signs of Scam Brokers

 An image of a person withdrawing money through an automated teller machine (ATM)

 Some brokers don’t directly and immediately take your money.
-Most of the time, they let you execute a trade and even generate profits— but then it wouldn’t let you withdraw your account balance.
+Most of the time, they let you execute a trade and even generate profits—but then they won’t let you withdraw your account balance.

-The moment you reach out to the support, you’re likely to be told to pay out ridiculously high tax, fee, or commission to withdraw your balance.
-When paid, the withdrawn amount will never be deposited into your receiving account.
+When you reach out to the support, you’re likely to be told to pay ridiculously high taxes, fees, or commissions to withdraw your balance.
+The withdrawn amount will never be deposited into your receiving account when paid.

 To avoid falling into this scam broker, ensure you have a habit of reading the broker’s terms and conditions.
 If you notice an unreasonable withdrawal process, it’s best to steer away from using its service.